 • 3-pole system copes in strong winds and makes a taught, flapping-reducing pitch.

-• You can pitch just the outer, saving 715g*, if insects, moles or temperatures aren’t an issue – and I’m pretty sure you can pitch just the inner (saving 956g) as a mozzie dome.
+• You can pitch just the outer, saving 700-odd g*, if insects, moles or temperatures aren’t an issue – and I’m pretty sure you can pitch just the inner (saving nearly a kilo) as a mozzie dome.

 • Scrunches into a football-sized bundle and the poles break down to 44cm for compact packing.

-All these attributes along with the reasonably light weight – ready to go at 2.6kg and the price make the Odyssee 2P a great-value and versatile 1 or 2 person tent.
-It’s only 280g heavier than my Nallo, and while I presume the fabrics are inferior (“30D ripstop Polyester Silicone/PU coated 3000mm head; floor: 70D Polyamide PU coated 7000mm head”) it cost one quarter of what my Nallo would have cost new.
+All these attributes along with the reasonably light weight – ready to go at 2.6kg made the Odyssee 2P a great-value and versatile 1 or 2 person tent.
+It’s only 280g heavier than my Nallo, and while I presume the fabrics are inferior (“30D ripstop Polyester Silicone/PU coated 3000mm head; floor: 70D Polyamide PU coated 7000mm head”) it was much less than what my Nallo would have cost new.

-The inner ‘washing line’ and loops to attach an optional roof net are handy, as are the three pockets by the door.
+The inner ‘washing line’ and loops to attach an optional roof net are handy, as are the pockets by the door.
 The 75-cm deep porch is smaller than the Nallo but roomy enough, and the zip arrangements make it easy to control ventilation and maintain privacy.
-I’ve not had any condensation, but that must be just luck and breezy nights.
-Even with wind, the Nallo was terrible for condensation, partly because the flysheet ran right to ground level.
-The other night, gusts over 20-25mph in the Odyssee woke me up and I lay there thinking recirculating thoughts of she cannae hold until I remembered the ear plugs and soon fell asleep.
-I’m told most modern, post-cotton tents with < 4 poles will make a noise in strong winds.
-As long as you know it’s as well lashed down as can be and can take the hammering, just turn on, plug up and pass out.
+I’ve not had much condensation, but that must be just luck and breezy nights.
+Even with a breeze, the Nallo was terrible for condensation, partly because the flysheet ran right to ground level.
+The other night, gusts over 20-25mph in the Odyssee woke me up and I lay there thinking ‘she cannae hold, Cap’n’ until I remembered my earplugs and soon fell asleep.
+I’m told most modern tents with < 4 poles will make a noise in strong winds.
+As long as you know it’s as well lashed down as can be and can take the hammering, just turn over, plug up and pass out.

 First time out one peg bent when pressed in by foot.
-I replaced them all with a dozen bombproof MSR Groundhogs with nifty pull-out loops (right; about 30 quid!).
+So I pulled out my bombproof MSR Groundhogs with nifty pull-out loops (right).

 I’ve only had normal rain until 2018 when I used it on the Tarn without the inner.
-In really pelting rain verging on hail a light spray comes through the fly and there is the odd drip from the seams.
-Had I used the inner it may have settled on that and evaporated later, but it didn’t and so all was damp.
-Not soaking, just damp.
-The flat roof where water pools doesn’t help.
-I wonder if a 3000mm hydrostatic head is not enough for really heavy downpours.
+In really pelting rain verging on hail a light spray came through the fly and there was the odd drip from the seams.
+Had I used the inner would have settled on that and evaporated later, but it didn’t so all was a little damp.
+The flat roof doesn’t help.
+I wonder if even a 3000mm hydrostatic head (over twice normal) is not enough for really heavy and prolonged downpours.
 I see the Kerlon 1200 on the Nallo is rated at 5000mm.
-When I got home I sealed most of the flat-roof seams and sprayed it all with Nikwax (right).
+When I got home I sealed most of the roof seams and sprayed it all with Nikwax.
 We’ll see if it made any difference on the next big downpour.

 Roomy inner in all dimensions

-Roomy porch; easy to get in and out
+Roomy porch; quite easy to get in and out

 Stable 3-pole set up